Create a Link-Tree with Roq (45min)

 }

 🚀🔑 OBJECT_DIR is powerful.
 Drop a new YAML file in data/trees/ and it automatically becomes a new entry in the map.
 No config changes needed.
-This is how we'll support multiple link-trees later.

 ››› CODING TIME